docto-rin/IgakuQA119/README.md

   --output results
 ```

+## Dataset Acquisition

+The question components of the dataset (question text, choices, images) were created by the author of the original repository ([nmle-rta](https://github.com/iKora128/nmle-rta/tree/main)) by processing PDFs of the actual exam questions using OCR.
+Direct permission was obtained from the original author to use and publish this data.

+The grading logic, including correct answers and handling of special cases like excluded questions, was developed by the author of this repository based on official information published by the Ministry of Health, Labour and Welfare (MHLW) of Japan: [第１１９回医師国家試験の合格発表について](https://www.mhlw.go.jp/general/sikaku/successlist/2025/siken01/about.html).

+All scripts used to create the complete dataset are publicly available in the `scripts/prepro_utils` directory of this repository for transparency.

-## 6. License
+## License

 This repository is licensed under the Apache License 2.0.
 For details, see the [LICENSE](LICENSE) file.

-Original repository [nmle-rta](https://github.com/iKora128/nmle-rta/tree/main) is also licensed under Apache License 2.0 as authorized by the original author.
+The original repository [nmle-rta](https://github.com/iKora128/nmle-rta/tree/main) is also licensed under Apache License 2.0, as authorized by the original author.